 Medical schools can benefit from adopting augmented and virtual reality in medical devices and programs.
 For example, VR simulations provide the ability to explore the human body without endangering patients.
 A scarcity of subjects to practice on can often result in a situation where students could only practice once or twice before performing an actual surgical procedure.
 Virtual environments provide students with the valuable ability to explore, make mistakes, and learn from them.
 In addition, students can repeat these procedures multiple times.

-In healthcare education, augmented and virtual reality doesn’t replace traditional training, but it provides a critical edge.
+Virtual and augmented reality healthcare education doesn’t replace traditional training, but it provides a critical edge.
 It can present sophisticated concepts through visualization and interaction and provide a valuable view of real-world experiences.
 This makes tasks easier to grasp and creates a level of interest that textbooks or tests struggle to do.

 To establish credibility, let’s turn to some benefits of virtual reality in medical education supported by research.